mgajda/less-arbitrary/less-arbitrary.md

 Cheapness (S1 a (Rec0 other     )) = 1
 ```

+Of course we could also try to narrow generation of data structures by their size,
+but that would complicate the code here, and also it would only work for regular
+data structures that are not greatly affected by the passed state.

 ### Base case for each datatype

 For each datatype, we first write a skeleton